catawalks/sindoh/README.md

 ttyS0), so starting a login shell will cause a sort-of second boot, potentially destroying data (read: brick your printer).

-The `/app/auto_update.sh` will search for a `update.she` and `unmistakable*.she` (encrypted shell script) on an inserted USB stick in the `_update_rodin`, `_update_rodin_up` or `_update_rodin_eco` directory, depending on the exact printer model.
-These shell scripts are either decrypted from aes-256-cbc with the key (and IV == key) stored in `/app/crypto_key.dat` for the newer `3DWOX 1` models or decrypted from des3 with the same file on the older `DP200` based models.
+The `/app/auto_update.sh` will search for a `update.she` and `unmistakable*.she` (encrypted shell scripts) on an inserted USB stick in the `_update_rodin`, `_update_rodin_up` or `_update_rodin_eco` directory, based on the lone stored RODIN_SUB variable in `/etc/export_rodin_sub.sh`.
+These encrypted shell scripts are either decrypted from aes-256-cbc with the key (and IV == key) stored in `/app/crypto_key.dat` for the newer `3DWOX 1` models or decrypted from des3 with the same file on the older `DP200` based models.
 For the `3DWOX 1` models the 'crypto_key.dat' is encrypted with aes-256-cbc; key and IV `SINDOH` and for the `DP200` based model it is encrypted with des3 with blank password.
-The update encryption key and IV for the `3DWOX 1` is `sindoh024601779U` and for the `DP200` is `sindoh024601779`.
+Decrypting crypto_key.dat for the `3DWOX 1` gives `sindoh024601779U` and for the `DP200` is `sindoh024601779`.
 Due to the older build and encryption used on the `DP200` based systems, current versions of OPENSSL cannot decrypt or encrypt the files for this machine.
 An older version such as 1.0.1c (version used on the embedded linux install itself) must be used for cryptography of these files.
 Finally, the `.she` file is expected to be a bzip2’ed tar archive that gets extracted to `/tmp`.
 See [`pack_firmware.sh`](pack_firmware.sh) for an example.